bottledlactose/darkbox-vscode/README.md

 # Darkbox Theme

-A simplistic and distraction-free color theme based on the retro-style Gruvbox Vim and Neovim theme, including syntax highlighting and workbench & terminal colors.
+A simplistic and distraction-free color theme based on the retro-style Gruvbox Vim and Neovim theme for Visual Studio Code, including syntax highlighting and workbench and terminal colors.

 ![screenshot](https://raw.githubusercontent.com/bottledlactose/darkbox-vscode/develop/images/screenshot.png)